at-github/nvim/README.md

 - [ ] succed to put plugin config in a separate file

 ### Done
+- [X] Visual status bar
+- [X] markdown ? not easy for code blocks
+  - Finally no plugin for markdown, the visual out of the box suit to me.
+  Just add goyo, having a clear space when i'm not coding
 - [X] ~~like ctrlp~~ telescope
 - [X] indent setting by language
 - [X] jump chunk to chunk